meshery/meshery-nighthawk/README.md

 # meshery-perf

 meshery-perf is a [Meshery](https://github.com/meshery/meshery) component used to run performance tests.
+See https://docs.meshery.io/functionality/performance-management and https://getnighthawk.dev for additional detail.

 <div>&nbsp;</div>